ETS2 GuideRoute notesETS2 Guide

 Add a Station

 A station entry normally includes a stream URL, station name, genre, language, bitrate, and favorite flag.
-Keep the format consistent with the existing file.
+Keep the format consistent with the existing file and edit while the game is closed.

 In Game